kepler69c/eb0-manip/new_route_notes.md

 - use Loid's Crumbs
 - destroy game

-maybe, try extend the manip after death wrap ? even tough it's fine if it fails (it might be a timeloss though, if TP is faster)
+maybe, try extend the manip after death wrap ? it's fine if it fails (manip might be a timeloss if TP movement is faster)